comphy-lab/documentationWeb/.github/Website-generator-readme.md

 ## Overview

-This directory contains all the necessary files and scripts for generating and deploying the documentation of codes develped by CoMPhy Lab.
-The website is generated from source code files in the repository and is deployed at [comphy-lab.org/Drop-Impact](https://comphy-lab.org/Drop-Impact).
+This directory contains all the necessary files and scripts for generating and deploying the documentation of codes developed by CoMPhy Lab.
+The website is generated from source code files in the repository and is automatically deployed based on the repository configuration (domain from CNAME file, repository name auto-detected from git).

 ## Website Generation Process